kenasanion/casino-test-app/README.md

 - Ribbon design is just CSS
 - Using plain CSS and simple react project (using a framework might be overkill)
 - Created animation when hovering (doesn't do anything)
 - Navbar are based on the games categories.
-Thus, Table, Live, and Jackpots are empty.
+Thus, Table, & Live are empty.
+- Jackpots menu shows all games with jackpots.